-When choosing your stove, make sure to check the manufacturers instructions.
+When choosing your stove, make sure to check the manufacturer’s instructions.
 This will give you an idea of the clearances needed for combustible materials and of the ventilation requirements for the boat’s cabin.

 Consider how well the heat will spread through the boat.
 On a narrowboat, for example, it is better to locate the stove as central as possible.
 It will otherwise be difficult to spread the heat throughout the boat.
 Even though this can be overcome with radiators fitted to a back boiler, an even heat distribution is preferable.

 Make sure your stove is located with the flue system in mind.
 A straight flue is preferable.
 Check for any structural issues where the flue exits through the roof.
 Make sure clearances from combustible materials and vents on the roof are kept.

 – Securing Your Boat Stove

 When thinking about how to install a boat stove, you need to make sure it won’t move or fall over if it gets knocked.
 You will need to secure the stove to the hearth, either at the bottom or the rear.
 Make sure the heart is constructed in a way that this is possible.
 Most boat stove manufacturers like Bubble, Salamander or Morso, will have designed their stoves with this in mind.
 Some stoves not made primarily for boats may not be suitable.

 Flues For Boat Stoves

 When you are installing a new stove on your boat, the flue needs plenty of consideration.
 Make sure you check with the manufacturer that the stove is suitable for the short flue lengths that are common on boats.
 Flues that are installed wrong or are unsuitable pose a serious risk to life and property.
 Considering fire safety, carbon monoxide risk, and accident prevention should be a priority.

 – Types Of Flues

 In the past, a simple mild steel tube was used on most stove installations on boats.
 This is no longer considered good practice.
 On a new installation, a twin wall insulated flue is the best way forward.